12 Signs Your VA Disability Claim May Get Approved: What to Look for

 2. You Have a Medical Diagnosis of a Current Disability

-Furthermore, alignment between your diagnosis and findings from a Compensation and Pension (C&P) exam can strengthen your claim.
-Chances are the more relevant medical evidence you submit to the VA, the more likely your application may be considered favorably.
+Tip: Chances are, the more relevant medical evidence you submit to the VA, the more likely your application may be considered favorably.

 3. You Provided Evidence of an In-Service Event or Exposure

-To secure VA disability benefits, veterans must prove an in-service event, injury, or exposure caused their condition.
 The strongest evidence often includes service treatment records (STRs) documenting medical care received during active duty and service records detailing incidents like falls, fractures, training accidents, or combat injuries.

 If official records are unavailable, veterans often submit lay statements describing the event and its impact, supported by buddy statements from fellow service members who witnessed it.